saihgupr/MediaStateMonitorMac/README.md

 ![MediaStateMonitor Screenshot](https://i.imgur.com/wr5PJA5.png)

 A macOS status bar application that monitors and displays the current media playback state on your Mac.
-This app provides real-time information about what music, video, or other media is currently playing across all applications.
+This app provides real-time information about what music, video, or other media is currently playing across all applications and sends this data to Home Assistant as a binary sensor for smart home automation.

 ## What It Does